shivarama02/MCA/S1/Sample Question/Web/Readme.md

-# Web Application Development Tasks
+# Web Programming Lab Questions

 ## 1. Create a User Registration Web Page
 - The form should contain scrolling text with white font color and blue background.